salatiel6/base8-encoder/README.md

 11. Check the API [Documentation](#documentation)

 ## How To Run With Docker
 This application was developed in a Windows OS.
-So I'm not sure if Linux or Mac can run the container.
+So I'm not sure if Linux or Mac could run the container.

 Requirements:
 - [Git](https://git-scm.com/downloads)